From the Field

 A boy wearing flip-flops leans over a motorcycle in a repair shop, where tools are scattered across the ground.

-His family struggling in poverty, Sajal* (pictured at 14) left school to work at a motorcycle repair workshop in Nilphamari, Bangladesh.
-His daily struggle reflects the challenges of approximately 79 million children engaged in hazardous work worldwide.
-World Vision has been in Nilphamari since 2009, and our programs support improved child well-being.
-Local staff note increased school enrollment, livelihoods, and reduced social violence as a result of our programs.
+His family living in impoverished conditions, Sajal* (pictured at 14) left school to work at a motorcycle repair workshop in Nilphamari, Bangladesh.
+His daily struggles reflect the challenges of approximately 79 million children engaged in hazardous work worldwide.
+World Vision has been in Nilphamari since 2009, and our programs support improved child well-being for children like Sajal.
+Local staff noted increased school enrollment, livelihoods, and reduced social violence due to our our programs.
 Sadly, child labor persists for many children, exacerbated by chronic poverty and worsened by the COVID-19 pandemic. (© 2022 World Vision/photo by Aboni Albert Rozario)

 “The work I do at the workshop is very painful.
 I often get cuts and bruises on my hands and I have to lift very heavy machinery,” says Sajal*, a child laborer in Bangladesh.
 “I don’t want to work here but I will starve if I don’t work.
 The kids I used to go to school with now bully me sometimes.
 They tell me that I don’t belong with them anymore now that I have to work while they get to go to school.”